tonghuikang/blog/_posts/2022-10-17-resume-advice.md

 You can see that if the bullet point had been clearer, it would be been a good reason for the candidate to be interviewed.

+Please go through this checklist to ensure that you are not making your reader guess.
-This is a checklist to avoid the reader from guessing, with an example of some comments given to other resumes
+In the quotes I have included some comments I gave to other resumes.

 What exactly is the feature or system you worked on?
-- What is “solve and remediate privacy problems”?
+> What is “solve and remediate privacy problems”?
+>
-- You mentioned that you implemented a chatbot for [company].
+> You mentioned that you implemented a chatbot for [company].
 What does the chatbot do?
+>
-- You mentioned that you “created a new web application with React”.
+> You mentioned that you “created a new web application with React”.
 Give some details by explaining the features you created, and what the websites were for.

 Is the product or system known by a typical software engineer?
-- You mentioned you worked on [product name].
+> You mentioned you worked on [product name].
 It is not clear what [product name] is.

 Is the exact contribution clear?
-- You mentioned that you worked on the recommendation system for [use case].
-Could you specify whether are you the person building ML models, or building real-time systems, or building offline pipelines, or firefighting/maintaining pieces built by others?  - You mentioned that you are a teaching assistant for [course].
-Could you specify exactly what did you help? (e.g. Created the problem set?
+> You mentioned that you worked on the recommendation system for [use case].
+Could you specify whether are you the person building ML models, or building real-time systems, or building offline pipelines, or firefighting/maintaining pieces built by others?
+>
+> You mentioned that you are a teaching assistant for [course].
+Could you specify exactly what did you help?
+> (e.g. Created the problem set?
 Consulted for project ideas?)
+>
-- You mentioned that you are a research assistant for [project].
-Could you specify exactly what did you contribute? (e.g. Collected dataset?
+> You mentioned that you are a research assistant for [project].
+Could you specify exactly what did you contribute?
+> (e.g. Collected dataset?
 Wrote half the paper?)

 Are you claiming to have done something that the company should already have done years ago?
 How is your work different?
-- You mentioned you [created models to detect fraud].
+> You mentioned you [created models to detect fraud].
 I am sure [company] has such models already.
 Was yours actually the first, or how it is different from previous methods?